Is Date Night Dead?

-Date Night may need some serious resuscitation.
-A survey of Redbook magazine readers found that 45 percent of couples rarely have Date Night, while only 18 percent said they go out once a month.
+Is date night dead?
+Date night may need some serious resuscitation.
+Redbook magazine found that 45 percent of couples rarely have date nights, while only 18 percent said they go out once a month.

-This is sad news, since marriage experts consistently say one of the best ways to keep your marriage strong, healthy and adventuresome is to regularly spend time together doing something you both enjoy.
-When couples are intentional about spending time together, they are often shocked at the positive impact on their marriage and their children.
+This is sad news, since marriage experts say you can keep your marriage strong, healthy and adventuresome by spending regular time together doing something you both enjoy.
+Couples who intentionally spend time together often marvel at the positive impact it has on their marriage and family.

-An astonishing 80 percent of marriages crumble not because of something huge but because they say they have become disconnected.
+An astonishing 80 percent of marriages crumble, but it’s not because of something huge.
+It’s because they say they have become disconnected.

-According to The Date Night Opportunity, a report released by the University of Virginia’s National Marriage Project, couples who devote time specifically to one another at least once a week are markedly more likely to enjoy high-quality relationships and lower divorce rates, compared to couples who do not.
+According to The Date Night Opportunity, a report by the University of Virginia’s National Marriage Project, couples who devote time specifically to one another at least once a week are way more likely to enjoy high-quality relationships and lower divorce rates.

 Date nights may also:

-The report found that couples who spend time together at least once a week:
+The report found that couples who spend time together at least weekly:

 Agree not to talk about the kids, your job or the in-laws.
-You don’t have to spend a ton of money.
-Just play together.
+You don’t have to spend a ton of money – just play together!
 At the end of the six weeks, discuss any changes you have experienced in your relationship.
-You might be surprised at the difference “couple time” makes in your relationship.

 “Couple time” can make a serious difference in your relationship.
 Try it and see for yourself.

 ***If you or someone you know is in an abusive relationship, contact the National Hotline for Domestic Abuse.
 At this link, you can access a private chat with someone who can help you 24/7.
 If you fear your computer or device is being monitored, call the hotline 24/7 at: 1−800−799−7233.
 For a clear understanding of what defines an abusive relationship, click here.***